junsenbrnr/django-docker/README.md

 * `docker-compose -f dev.yml exec app bash -c "./manage.py createsuperuser"`

 Static files:
 > You'll need to update `settings.py` and create the `STATIC_ROOT` of your choice.
-By default, the directories are named `static` and `media`.
-If you want to use different names, you'll also have to update the Nginx confs and rebuild the containers.
+By default, the directory is mounted as a volume in both `dev.yml` and `docker-compose.yml` as `static`.
+If you want to use something different, you'll have to update the Nginx confs and rebuild the containers.
 * `docker-compose -f dev.yml exec app bash -c "./manage.py collectstatic --no-input"`